 Bay’s leadership with the ABA stretches back 24 years.
 He has represented the St. Louis Bar in the ABA's House of Delegates since 2003, and has served as chair of the ABA Standing Committee on Bar Activities and Services.
 Bay has also served as the president of the Bar Association of Metropolitan St. Louis, president of the St. Louis Bar Foundation and a member of the Missouri Bar Board of Governors.

 Bay's litigation practice includes more than 30 years of experience in the representation and trial of business disputes.
 He has handled a wide variety of complex cases involving lender liability, breach of contract, and tortious interference.
 Bay has litigated several noteworthy cases including ITT Commercial Finance v.
-Mid America; Ridge Chrysler Jeep, LLC v.
-DaimlerChrysler Services North America; and St. Paul Mercury Insurance Company v.
+Mid America and St. Paul Mercury Insurance Company v.
 Foster.

 Bay earned a J.D., cum laude, from University of Michigan Law School.
 He received a B.A., cum laude, from University of Missouri-Columbia.
 He is admitted to practice in Missouri and Illinois.